MarisaNicoleSloan/career-portfolio/README.md

 Crowe | May 2021 – November 2021

 - Drove a 10% YoY increase in organic traffic for a global enterprise by optimizing 5K+ pages in a headless CMS through on-page and technical improvements, ensuring compliance with clinical, legal, and editorial standards
-- Developed Python-based ETL pipelines to automate data extraction from GSC, GA4, and SEMrush, reducing manual reporting time by 25%
 -  Transformed large-scale digital marketing datasets into data visualizations with SQL and Tableau, delivering actionable insights to executive leadership
 - Integrated SEO priorities into engineering and UX workflows, tailoring recommendations to the tech stack and collaborating with developers to ensure technical feasibility